masasam/dotfiles/README.md

 Change it to boot usb in BIOS or UEFI and boot.
 Set secure boot off.
-Set config Sleep State to linux(This may be a peculiar setting of my thinkpad x1).
+Set Config -> Sleep State - Set to "linux"(This may be a peculiar setting of my thinkpad x1).
+Set Config -> Thunderbolt BIOS Assist Mode - Set to "Enabled"(This may be a peculiar setting of my thinkpad x1).

 Partitioning